 What is an Ideal Rep Range to Increase Muscular Endurance?

-You want higher volume when training muscular endurance.
+When you train muscular endurance, you want higher volume.
 This generally means a minimum of 15 reps per set.
-More commonly, you’re looking at 25 or more reps per set.
+More commonly, you're looking at 25 or more reps per set.

 The goal is to get your muscles fatigued, and be able to push through more reps while your muscles are in that state of fatigue.